Enter your email and password to access secured content, members only resources and discount prices.

 In addition, for this exemption to apply the contractor must be carrying on a business, have the overall responsibility to fulfil the terms of the contract and the contractor must directly engage the person performing the work.

-Exemption 3 – The provision of labour is ancillary or secondary to the supply of materials or equipment by the contractor.
 For this exemption to apply the cost of materials or equipment must be 50 per cent of the total contract amount.
-A plant operator who also provides the plant would normally satisfy this exemption.
+A plant operator, for example, who also provides the plant in addition to labour, would normally satisfy this exemption.
 There must be evidence to substantiate that the provision of materials or equipment is the principal object of the contract.

 The Commissioner has approved certain deductions to reflect a deemed amount for material or equipment.
 These include: